Desmaze/Drawing-Application/README.md

 # Drawing-Application
-Purpose is a drawing application created in python
+Drawing application that rivals Microsoft Paint.
+Created in python.